2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/resources-stack.md

 * **Standardized Resources** marked with 📋 are edited in a content-type called `ResourcesSystem` with a predefined structure.
   These resources are meant to be used across tools and apps.
-* **Dynamic Resources** marked with 💪 use content-types called `ResourcesCustom` which you define.
+* **Dynamic Resources** marked with 💪 use content-types called `App-Resources` which you define.
   These resources can have any keys and values you want.
-  These will usually only affect a single App or a single Installation.
+  The effect/reach of this depends on the level where you add it (global, site, app).
   The code using these will usually come from you, as these resources are not standardized.

 ## Resources are just like Settings